tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

 * [sxiv](https://wiki.archlinux.org/title/Sxiv).
   An image viewer perfect for reading manga (old version, use `nsxiv` if you can).
 * [sxiv-manga-reader](https://git.sr.ht/~q3cpma/sxiv-manga-reader).
-  Simple manga reader made from a patched nsxiv.
+  Simple manga reader made from a patched `nsxiv`.
-  It extracts archives for you and opens them automatically with sxiv.
+  It extracts archives for you and opens them automatically with `sxiv`.
   It keeps your progress.

 ### Work with subtitles